Skip to main content

 Troubleshooting Common Issues

-When I first started working with day detection, I ran into a few gotchas that might save you some headache:
+When I first started working with day detection during the March 2025 contract cycle on ES, I ran into a few gotchas:

-Weekend gaps: Markets don't trade on weekends, so Monday's first bar represents a gap from Friday.
-Your script should handle this gracefully.
+Weekend gaps: Markets don't trade on weekends, so Monday's first bar represents a gap from Friday. time("D") handles this naturally, but your strategy logic around the gap might need adjustment.

 Holiday schedules: Some markets have shortened trading days or are closed entirely on holidays.
-The time("D") function will still work, but you might get unexpected behavior.
+The time("D") function will still work, but you might get unexpected behavior if the exchange sends odd data.

 Different timeframes: This technique works best on intraday charts (5-minute, 15-minute, hourly).
-On daily charts, every bar is technically the "first bar of the day."
+On daily charts, every bar is technically the first bar of the day, so the detection won't give you anything useful.

-Historical vs. real-time data: Always test your scripts on historical data first, but remember that real-time behavior can sometimes differ slightly.
+Historical vs. real-time data: Test your scripts on historical data first, but remember that real-time behavior can sometimes differ slightly.
+I've seen cases where the first bar in historical data aligns differently than in live trading.

 Making Development Easier

-If you're looking to learn Pine Script more systematically, there are comprehensive tutorials that can help you understand the fundamentals before diving into more complex timing functions.
+If you're looking to learn Pine Script more systematically, there are tutorials that cover the fundamentals before diving into timing functions.

 Pineify | Best Pine Script Generator